jlries61/spm_kernel/README.md

 # spm_kernel
-Jupyter kernel for Salford Predictive Miner (SPM)
+Jupyter kernel for Salford Predictive Modeler (SPM)

 The SPM kernel provides a way to conduct analyses in SPM from the comfort of one's own web browser.